spacelift-io/user-documentation/docs/integrations/source-control/bitbucket-cloud.md

 ## Deleting the Integration

-If you no longer need the integration, you can delete it by clicking the 3 dots next to the integration name on the VCS providers page, and then clicking **Delete**.
+If you no longer need the integration, you can delete it by clicking the 3 dots next to the integration name on the **Source code** page, and then clicking **Delete**.
 You need **admin** access to the integration Space to be able to delete it.

 <p align="center">
   <img src="../../assets/screenshots/azure_devops_deletion_button.png"/>
 </p>

 !!! warning
-    Please note that you can delete integrations while stacks are still using them.
+    Please note that you can delete source code integrations while stacks are still using them.
 See the next section for more details.

 ### Consequences